everybodydanz/ece5950/README.md

 3. Setup the database...

+4. Run the api...

+5. Configure authentication for the ui...

-4. Run the api in a new terminal, and this will open the app in a browser
+6. Run the ui in a new terminal, and this will open the app in a browser

 ~~~
 cd ece5950/ui
 npm start
 ~~~

-5. Configure authentication for the ui...

-6. Run the ui...

 7. Follow the user guide...